gjtorikian/Earthbound-Battle-Backgrounds-JS/README.md

 Additionally, everyone who worked on PK Hack or was even associated with the project.
 It's incredible to witness such a powerful community of fans who have turned a wonderful game inside-out over and over again.

-And thank you to the people on StackOverflow and the NDK Group who answered my repetitive questions with patience and clarity.